AndrewO/nothing-major/README.md

 ### Debugging

 The script uses the [`debug`](https://www.npmjs.com/package/debug) library.
 Debugging can be turned on with the `-v` or `--verbose` flag or the `DEBUG='nothing-major'` environment variable.

+## Related Work

+Similar breaking change detection functionality is provided by [`cracks`](https://github.com/semantic-release/cracks/). `cracks` checks test files out in the same directory, which can cause lost changes if run on an uncommitted directory.
+As it hasn't been updated in awhile, I decided to write something fresh.